lav1706/AMZ_Frontend/README.md

 2. Install Dependencies
 Make sure you have Node.js and npm installed.

-bash
-Copy
-Edit
 npm install
-3. Start the Development Server bash
+4. Start the Development Server
-Copy
-Edit

 npm start
 This will run the app in development mode.